 That simple idea contains two of the most important things you could ever learn about yourself.
 One is that the self is a construction, not an entity.
 And two is that that construction is always changing. (in Buddhist terms, the first is the realization of anatta, and the second is anicca.)
 Both of these realizations fly in the face of our normal, everyday experience.
-Most people feel that they are an essence, a “soul” if you will, which inhabits the body.
+The naive presumption is the sense of self is always the same and is permanent (at least while we’re alive).
+We often feel that we are an essence, a “soul” if you will, which inhabits the body.

 As I promised in part two of this series, I will present next one technique for noticing these important things about your sense of self.
 There exist many techniques for doing this, but this is one that I have learned from meditation teacher Shinzen Young, and have used myself a great deal.
 It’s a very effective way to deconstruct the sense of self, which is considered to be an important aspect of awakening or enlightenment.
 Whatever you call it, it is worth doing.
 The results are always fascinating, and often liberating.

 So here we go.
 This meditation is composed of four steps, which are:

 The thoughts and feelings that make up the sense of self tend to get all tangled together, and appear to be one thing.
 That one thing is your sense of self, the feeling of being you.
 This meditation technique is very effective because it works by picking apart these sensations from one another.
 As you learn to feel each one individually, the sense of them all adding together into a self starts to diminish.
 To use a different way of speaking, by making each of these aspects of you as a subject into an object, you break your identification with them.
 The trick to making this effective is to practice it diligently over a long period of time.
 Here’s a little more detail on how to do each step: